MicrosoftDocs/power-pages-docs/power-pages-docs/templates/site-design.md

 # Site design templates

-The site design templates provide basic building blocks for you to create custom sites.
-There are multiple variations of this template, each with different layout, images, and colors that can be used as-is or customized to meet your needs.
+The site design templates provide building blocks for you to create custom sites.
+Each site design template has different layout, images, and colors that can be used as-is or customized to meet your needs.

 :::image type="content" source="media/site-design.png" alt-text="Site design templates.":::